whatyouhide/bases/README.md

 Convert **from** and **to** any base you can think of.

+**NOTE**: this gem is looking for a new maintainer (as I'm very busy with [Elixir](https://github.com/elixir-lang/elixir)).
+I am basically only maintaining it alive but not updating it in any way.
+If you're interested, please contact me on my email or open an issue.
+Thanks :D! :heart_decoration:

 A bunch of features:

 * Convert to bases up to **whatever you want!**